 Animal Husbandry Volunteers work directly with our animal population.
 These positions generally involve a lot of cleaning and diet preparation.
 Volunteers must be in good physical health and able to make quick decisions.
 All animal husbandry positions require a commitment of 8am-6pm the same day each week for a minimum of six months.

 Animal Health Volunteers aid the Aquarium's Veterinarians, Vet Techs, Environmental Quality Team, Rescue Team, and Biologists in providing both preventative care and rapid response to the animals in our Central Wharf and Quincy locations.
 Animal Health volunteer tasking may include any of the following tasks: a lot of cleaning, diet preparation, data entry, lab work, data analysis, and administrative support.
 Volunteers are never hands-on during procedures.
 Volunteers must be in good physical health and able to make quick decisions.
 All animal health positions, with the exception of Water Quality and Field Response, require a commitment of 8am-6pm the same day each week for a minimum of six months.
 Our Water Quality positions require a commitment of 8:45am-1:00pm the same day each week for a minimum of six months.
 Field Response Volunteer positions are on-call after a single full-day training.

 Museum Operations and Conservation & Research Volunteers are involved in a variety of tasking including everything from designing written communications, special events, technology, database administration, and general administrative support.
 These positions require a weekly commitment.
-They are often more flexible regarding scheduling allowing volunteers to work half days or shifting days each week.
+They are often more flexible regarding scheduling, which allows volunteers to work half days or shifting days each week.
 Details regarding specific tasks and scheduling needs can be found in each position description.

 Education Volunteers serve both onsite and throughout the Greater Boston Community by teaching the general public about marine science.
 Volunteers answer questions from the public, aid in programs, demonstrate appropriate animal handling at our touch tanks, and assist with general administrative projects.
 Most education positions require a consistent, weekly commitment of the same half day (morning or afternoon) each week for at least six months.